awslabs/graphstorm/docs/source/cli/model-training-inference/real-time-inference.rst

 :ref:`distributed clusters <distributed-cluster>`, and :ref:`Amazon SageMaker <distributed-sagemaker>` are designed to handle large datasets, which could take minutes to hours for predicting a large number of target nodes/edges or generating embeddings for all nodes.
-This is typically referred to as offline inference, where the model processes a large batch of data at once, and the results are not needed immediately.
+This is typically referred to as offline inference, where the model processes a large batch of data at once, to be used downstream at a later point.

 However, in certain use cases such as recommendation systems, social network analysis, and fraud detection, there is a need for real-time predictions.
 For instance, you may only want to predict a few targets and expect to get